rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 **The WordPress Mobile Pack 2.0 has been completely rebuilt from the ground up and repurposed to empower bloggers, publishers and other content creators to go beyond responsiveness and 'appify' the content of their blog.**

-WordPress Mobile Pack 2.0 is **supported on**: iPhones, Android smartphones, Windows Phone 8. **Compatible browsers**: Safari, Google Chrome, Android - Native Browser and Internet Explorer 10.
+WordPress Mobile Pack 2.0 is **supported on**: iPhones, Android smartphones, Windows Phone 8, Firefox OS. **Compatible browsers**: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox.

 The pack has been tested on WordPress 3.5 and later.
 Please read the [Known issues and limitations](https://wordpress.org/plugins/wordpress-mobile-pack/other_notes/) list before installing.